Standards in Professionalism & Attendance

 For each class that meets twice per week, only three absences will be allowed for any reason during the course of a given semester.
 A semester total of four absences in a given class that meets twice per week will result in a penalty of one letter grade in that class.
 A semester total of five absences in a given glass that meets twice per week will result in a semester grade of “F” in that class.
 In case of exceptional circumstances, instructors may make exceptions to this policy at their discretion.

 For each class that meets only once per week, only two absences will be allowed for any reason during the course of a given semester.
 A semester total of three absences for a given class that meets once per week will result in a penalty of one letter grade in that class.
-A semester total of four absences in a given class that meets twice per week will result in a semester grade of “F” in that class.
+A semester total of four absences in a given class that meets once per week will result in a semester grade of “F” in that class.
 In case of exceptional circumstances, instructors may make exceptions to this policy at their discretion.

 A semester total of three "late" marks in any given class will be equivalent to one absence with respect to this policy.